architector1324/project-demiurg/examples/examples.md

 ```

 #### **2. Demonstration Goal / What was intended to be shown**
-This example demonstrates SRGE's ability to create **deep, scientifically accurate ontologies** even for seemingly simple scenarios.
+This example demonstrates SRGE's ability to create **deep, scientifically accurate realities with underlying SRGC principles** even for seemingly simple scenarios.
 It showcases:
 *   **Deep Scientific Understanding:** The use of specific physical laws (First and Second Laws of Thermodynamics, Planck's Law) and quantitative data (flame temperature, light wavelength, room temperature).
 *   **Semantic Navigation (`--navigate`) and the "Reality as Observation" Principle:** The crucial part of this example.
 It powerfully demonstrates SRGE's ability to perform **recursive semantic manifestation** of the world based on a user query.
-The request for "Flame" led to a precise scientific "unfolding" of its intricate composition and dynamics, demonstrating hierarchical consistency, the internal ontological structure of the "manifestation," and focused detailing strictly derived from its inherent nature.
+The request for "Flame" led to a precise scientific "unfolding" of its intricate composition and dynamics, demonstrating hierarchical consistency, the internal **SRGC-driven structure** of the "manifestation," and focused detailing strictly derived from its inherent nature.
 *   **Atomic/Molecular Level Detail:** The breakdown of the candle into `Wax` and `Wick` with detailed descriptions of their composition and functions.
-*   **Philosophical and Metaphysical Layering:** SRGE's ability to autonomously interpret and elevate a simple physical scene into a deeper, philosophical ontology, where phenomena like light become fundamental dynamics of existence.
+*   **Philosophical and Metaphysical Layering:** SRGE's ability to autonomously interpret and elevate a simple physical scene into a deeper, philosophical structure **consistent with SRGC**, where phenomena like light become fundamental dynamics of existence.
 *   **High Internal Consistency:** All elements and laws are logically connected and complement each other.

 #### **3. Generated JSON Worlds**